JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/loft_splines.rst

 Outputs
 -------

-- **Vertices** - A vector list that contain the vertices locations of the output mesh.
+- **Vertices** - A vector list that contains the vertices locations of the output mesh.
 - **Polygons** - A polygon indices list that carry the polygons information of the output mesh.

 Advanced Node Settings